NormandSU/Cura/README.md

 Cura
 ====

 If you are reading this, then you are looking at the *development* version of Cura.
-If you just want to use Cura look at the following location: https://github.com/daid/Cura/wiki

 Development
 ===========